 The most luxurious, unique and incredible place to experience in Cambodia.
 Song Saa (meaning “sweethearts” in Khmer) consists of two small private islands off the coast of Sihanoukville that are linked with a footbridge – hence ‘sweetheart’ islands.

 One of the islands has been left as a nature reserve.
 The other has a private resort featuring 26 individual pool villas (including Maldivian style over-water villas).
 While the beach here is very small (as are the islands), the whole area is truly idyllic.
 The waters around the islands have been designated as a protected marine area – coral reefs provide an abundance of sea life to dive or snorkel around.

 #1.
 Koh Rong Samloem

-Picture swaying coconut trees, hammocks, fine white sand beaches, clear turquoise waters… you are halfway there.
-It’s a small island with only two sides to it.
-Lazy Beach on one side is a little livelier and more ‘backpackery’, Saracen Bay on the other side is anything but.
-Being a large bay, the water is absolutely still, just like a mirror.
-With only a handful of small guesthouses and boutique properties it is, in our opinion, the most idyllic and peaceful place in all of Southeast Asia.
+Koh Rong Samloem is a small island with only two sides to it.
+Lazy Beach on one side is a little livelier and more “backpackery”, Saracen Bay on the other side is quieter – though no longer as untouched as when I first visited.
+The water here is absolutely still, just like a mirror.
+Even with the recent addition of new beachfront hotels, it’s still one of my favourite beaches in all of Southeast Asia.

 Read more: Luxury Cambodia: A beach break on Koh Rong